MGamalE/GitSheet/README.md

 So, for working with any remote repository on any cloud service `ex: Github`, you should create a copy of that remote in your git directory.

    - This copy of remote on your local device, it's working as `tracking` for the remote on cloud
-   - As for remote one, it's your `upstream`
+   - As for remote on cloud, it's your `upstream`

 So, let's recap that scenario how it will work
    - You have a remote upstream repository (Stored on cloud)